Alphish/ston/standards/STON-language-specification-draft.md

 Indexed member path segment is represented with an index opening token, followed by a sequence of index address entities, followed by an index closing token.
 The index address entity can be represented either with a simple value sequence, a type definition sequence followed by a simple value sequence, or a reference address sequence.

-Collection element path segment is represented with an index opening token, followed by a collection element access token, followed by a number or a binary literal, followed by an index closing token.
-The literal inside this token sequence must represent a non-negative integer; otherwise, the entire token sequence is invalid.
+Collection element path segment is represented with an index opening token, followed by a collection element access token, followed by a number literal, a binary literal or a reference address, followed by an index closing token.
+A parser might or might not report an error if a valid number or binary literal represents an invalid collection element index (such as a negative integer).